Gbury/mSAT/README.md

 ## COPYRIGHT

 This program is distributed under the Apache Software License version 2.0.
-See the enclosed file COPYING.
+See the enclosed file `LICENSE`.

 ## INSTALLATION